quocthinhle/keycloak-migration/README.md

 ## Usage

-1. Create a new realm if you haven't already, this won't work on master realm
-2. On said realm, create a confidential client named "keycloak-migration" with "service account" enabled
+1. In realm master, create a confidential client named "keycloak-migration" with "authorization service" enabled.
+Note this client's secret.
-3. Assign role "realm-admin" from client "realm-management" to `keycloak-migration`'s service account
-4. Create one or more migration scripts:
+2. Create one or more migration scripts:

    ```ts
    // migrations/001_create_realm.ts